 Kerid was a pleasant surprise.
 Due to the now heavy rain, I decided it was just a bit of tourist hype, and was about to go away, when two other travellers came back from having visited.
 I asked was it worth the cost.
 The girl sat in my car and showed me her phone photos.
 I put on my raincoat straight away.
 What amazing colours!
 There were even some fun trails to walk.
 I loved it there.

 Day 3 was a bit of a mixture of a day, with possibly more failures than successes.
 I won’t bore you with names, but several of the falls I had planned using the map were either not accessible at this time of year, or were non-events lying on the huge and unimpressive glacial river, the Þjórsá.
-I have now learned that what I love is “run off” rivers, and the big glacial ones, a dull, milky olive green colour and full of sediment, fail to impress.
+I have now learned that what I love is “run off” rivers, and the big glacial ones, which tend to be a dull, milky olive green colour and full of sediment, fail to impress.
 But we are all different, I know others for whom “the bigger the better” is what gives them kicks.
 And so it was that I drove quite a long way along this monster, not delighting in its offerings, until at last I reached the Hjálparfoss, which is on the Fossa River, just before it merges with the Þjórsá.
 (How many Fossa Rivers are there actually in this country??
 When in doubt, call your river “Fossa”.)

-Hjálparfoss was such a pleasant diversion after so much milky mirk.
+Hjálparfoss was a very pleasant diversion after so much milky mirk.
 It was the fabulous Iceland blue, with interesting knobs and bobs about the place, so I had fun climbing this and that, partly to get a different vantage point, but probably more because I do love climbing things.
 Apparently my antics were being watched from below by a trio of Koreans, for we met each other later, at the next waterfall, and they commented on their spectator sport at Hjálparfoss.

 Content, I headed of for Haifoss and Granni.
 Luckily my googlemaps was cooperating, as there were no signs to these falls on the main road 32.
 The paper map said I needed rd 332, which is cute, as it wasn’t named either.
 Anyway, Siri spoke to me, so all was well, and I bounced along the gravel, happy that I’d decided to pay for comprehensive insurance.
 This road was, for me, pretty scary, and I drove like a snail, not wanting to ding the car (despite the insurance).
 My Subaru would have waltzed in , but this Hyundai was very low slung, and made me nervous.
 An unnerving number of stones mercilessly whacked its underbelly.